traitecoevo/plant_paper/ms.md

 With above functionality, TREE can be used to estimate three core aspects of demography (Fig. \ref{fig:trajectories})

-a.
-Sensitivity of growth rate to changes in trait values (LMA, wood density).
+1. Sensitivity of growth rate to changes in trait values (LMA, wood density).
   - plot height vs height growth rate, using arrows to indicate sensitivity to changes in traits at several points along line
   - recovers known hump-shaped curve in growth.
   - tendency for growth rate to change with size
-b.
-Sensitivity of growth rate to light
+2. Sensitivity of growth rate to light
   - whole plant light compensation point
-c.
-Change in allocation with size (plot amount invested in tissue versus height)
+3. Change in allocation with size (plot amount invested in tissue versus height)
   - recognised need to better understand how allocation varies

 # Plants competing in a patch